codefreak13/codefreak13.github.io/README.md

 # codefreak13.github.io
-This is a interactive and responsive instagram dashboard
+This is an interactive and responsive instagram dashboard